usb2snes/emulator-networkaccess/Protocol-Draft-v2.md

 # Emulator NetworkAccess protocol

-The purpose of this protocol is to have a unified way to communicate with emulators.
+The purpose of this protocol is to have a uniform way to communicate with emulators.

+See [README.md] for more.

 This is a draft.
 Feedback is welcome.